 Skip to content

-The Point of Ayr Cable Route Foreshore Works Proposed Development (“the Proposed Development”) comprises the installation of an underground section of horizontal directional drilling (HDD) conduit under Gronant Dunes originating from the HDD Entry Pit [consented under FUL/000246/23] to a buried HDD Exit Pit at the Mean High Water Spring (MHWS) line, and burial of a combined electrical and fibre-optic cable on a new alignment across Talacre Beach and Foreshore to the Mean Low Water Spring (MLWS) line, located to the north-west of the PoA Terminal.
+The PoA Cable Route Foreshore Works Proposed Development comprises the installation of an underground section of horizontal directional drilling (HDD) conduit under Gronant Dunes originating from the HDD Entry Pit [consented under FUL/000246/23] to a buried HDD Exit Pit at the Mean High Water Spring (MHWS) line, and burial of a combined electrical and fibre-optic cable on a new alignment across Talacre Beach and Foreshore to the Mean Low Water Spring (MLWS) line, located to the north-west of the PoA Terminal.

 Realigned route

-The Marine element of the Consented Development includes installation of electrical and fibre-optic cables from the MHWS line to the New Douglas Offshore Platform (OP) for which consent has been secured on 22 May 2025 under a Marine Licence (ML) application [CML2365] submitted to Natural Resources Wales’ (NWS) Marine Licencing Team.
+The marine element of the original planning application for the PoA Terminal and Foreshore Works includes installation of electrical and fibre-optic cables from the MHWS line to the New Douglas Offshore CCS Platform for which consent has been secured on 22 May 2025 under a Marine Licence (ML) application [CML2365] submitted to Natural Resources Wales’ (NWS) Marine Licencing Team.

 We received stakeholder feedback on the original ML application to avoid impacts on vessel movements in and out of the Port of Mostyn.
-In response, we are proposing a realignment of the combined electrical and fibre-optic cable.
-As the proposed realignment lies outside of the planning application area which was approved under planning permission FUL/000246/23, we are seeking consent for the new cable alignment from FCC through the submission of a new Town and Country Planning Act (TCPA) 1990 (as amended) application.
+In response, we proposed a realignment of the combined electrical and fibre-optic cable.
+As the proposed realignment lies outside of the planning application area which was approved under planning permission FUL/000246/23, we sought consent for the new cable alignment from FCC through the submission of a new Town and Country Planning Act (TCPA) 1990 (as amended) application.

-The new TCPA application will seek re-authorisation of the same works already consented under application FUL/000246/23, but on a new alignment that is approximately 250m further east along Talacre Beach.
+The new TCPA application sought the re-authorisation for part of the same cable installation works already consented under application FUL/000246/23, but on a new alignment that is approximately 250m further east along Talacre Beach.

 Components

-The components of the Proposed Development and associated construction activities are:
+The components of the PoA Cable Route Foreshore Works and associated construction activities are:

 • Construction of part of a cable conduit under the Gronant Dunes using a trenchless HDD method of installation.